New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 2017

-In November 2017, Aflac Cut the Ribbon for Empowered Benefits, a benefits administration and enrollment software company owned by Aflac Inc.
+Aflac cut the ribbon for Empowered Benefits (now Empowered), a benefits administration and enrollment software company owned by Aflac Incorporated.

 2018

-My Special Aflac Duck, a social robot designed to help children cope with cancer, was introduced at the Consumer Electronics Show in January 2018 and was awarded the Best in Show Award as well as the Tech for Good award.
+My Special Aflac Duck®, a social robot designed to help children cope with cancer, was introduced at CES and received the Best in Show and Tech for Good award; it was subsequently named one of Time Magazine’s Best Inventions of 2018.

 2019